danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/001_kmsimg_fossilfuels.md

 **Standard Calculation**

-Julia received confirmation from her energy supplier that the site she was interested in used 100,000kWh of natural gas over the course of a year.
-The supplier also indicated that for the four months preceding the end of the period being assessed were estimated meter reads (Figure 1.2).
-Therefore, it was suggested that 33% of the data underlying the period total consumption were estimated, and it was necessary to use the Standard Calculation methodology.
+Julia receives confirmation from her energy supplier that the site she is interested in used 100,000kWh of natural gas over the course of a year she is interested in.
+The supplier also indicates that the four months at the end of the period being assessed were estimated meter reads (Figure 1.2).
+Therefore, it can be suggested that 33% of the data underlying the period total consumption were estimated, and it is therefore necessary to use the Standard Calculation (SC) methodology.

-By using the BEIS Conversion Factors dataset for the year she is interested in (2019), Julia was able to source a value for emissions per kWh of natural gas use, assuming gross calorific value (0.18385kgCO<sub>2</sub>e/kWh).
-Julia wanted to report in tonnes, therefore divided the sum by 1,000.
-This value was then rounded to 2 decimal places.
-Along with adding her units (tCO<sub>2</sub>e), Julia made sure to add the [SC] tag to support transparency around how this figure was calculated.
-The final value added to Julia’s annual report was 18.39tCO<sub>2</sub>e [SC].
+By using the [BEIS Conversion Factors dataset for the year she is interested in (2019)](https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2019), Julia is able to source a value for emissions per kWh of natural gas use, assuming gross calorific value (0.18385kgCO<sub>2</sub>e/kWh).
+Julia wants to report in tonnes, therefore divides the sum by 1,000 and then rounds the value to two decimal places.
+Along with adding her units (tCO<sub>2</sub>e), Julia added the [SC] tag to support transparency around how this value was calculated.
+The final value added to Julia’s annual report is 18.39tCO<sub>2</sub>e [SC].

-*Equation 1.5* A worked example of an RDC calculation of emissions associated with natural gas consumption.
+*Equation 1.5* A worked example of an SC calculation of emissions associated with natural gas consumption.

 $$
 \frac{100000 \times 0.18385}